AdityaRandev/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+Code book for Coursera Getting and Cleaning Data course project

 You have to download sourse data from link below and unzip it to working directory of R Studio.
 You have to perform R script.
 About source data